Rural Housing Service, USDA.

 (12) Copies of the applicant's tax returns for each of the three years prior to the year of application, and most recent audited financial statements.

-(14) Financial statements (consolidated or unconsolidated) for the year prior to this NOFA.
+(14) Consolidated financial statements for the year prior to this NOFA.

-(15) A borrower authorization statement allowing Rural Development Start Printed Page 68753the authorization to verify past and present earnings with the preparer of the intermediary's financial statements.
+(15) A borrower authorization statement allowing Rural Development the authorization to verify past and present earnings with the preparer of the intermediary's financial statements.

 V. Application Review Information